 Can you furlough someone on unpaid leave?

 No. They must be able to work to be furloughed.

 Can you furlough someone who returns from sick leave?

 Yes, as long as they are fit to return to work.

 If you need help with the terms of the scheme, our employment solicitor Jamie Brown has not been furloughed, he is very much here to help.

 Maybe you have questions about furloughing your own employees?
 Maybe you feel that you have been unfairly furloughed?

 We’re here to help.
-Feel free to contact us.
+Feel free to contact our employment law solicitors.